terraindata/terrain/README.md

   console.log(catchphrase); // ERROR: cannot find name catchphrase
   ```
 - Subscribe to Redux stores within the `componentDidMount` method.
 Do not subscribe in the constructor, or else you will likely see many React `setState` warnings
-- Do not call `fetch` from within a constructor or you may see similar warnings (React thinks that state changes are happening from a higher component's `render` method)
+- Do not call any methods that fetch data from the server and then update a redux store (e.g. `Actions.fetch()`) from within a constructor or you may see similar warnings (React thinks that state changes are happening from a higher component's `render` method).
+You can put these in `componentDidMount`
 - Inline functions in ES6 don't like comments if you don't include `{...}`:
   ```
   let works = () =>